op-maker/ML-Inference-Server/README.md

 It is a project of inference server for Question-Answering task with ONNX Runtime optimized model, FastAPI, Gradio as the frontend part, Celery as the task queue, Redis as the Celery-backend and Traefik as the reverse proxy and load-balancer.
 All services are packaged in Docker-containers.

-An example of work is located below.
+An example of work is located below:

 ![image](https://github.com/op-maker/ML-Inference-Server/assets/80627278/08dd6fa4-41be-4e71-be65-cbf7de0f7b10)